-South Para Reservoir has been newly re-opened to the public, and the walking trails are a delight.
+South Para Reservoir's walking trails are a delight.
 Good walking shoes are definitely in order as the tracks are fairly rustic, and water bottles can be topped up near the carpark in preparation for the expedition.
 We’ll aim for a leisurely 1 – ½ hour circuit, but who knows if a side loop might entice us along the way?

 Our trail will start at the far reaches of the reservoir, where the water has receded to reveal huge tree stumps that appear like a herd of prehistoric animals in the distance.
 A sign nearby advises that kayaks can be launched – but we’ll progress on foot, past the huge forestry lots, where we’ll hope to see some kangaroos at the foot of the pine trees.
 Our chosen route is a wide arc skirting the reservoir’s massive body of water, returning us back toward the carpark under an arched canopy of gums, and there may even be two or three emus meandering along nearby.